M.S. in Kinesiology

 Admission to the Kinesiology Master of Science program

-The School of Community Health Sciences welcomes students with diverse academic backgrounds to apply for the Kinesiology MS program.
+The School of Public Health welcomes students with diverse academic backgrounds to apply for the Kinesiology MS program.
 To be successful in the program, applicants should have completed the following undergraduate courses/contents.

 - Chemistry, Biology, Physics, and/or other science-related courses (at least 6 credit hours)